SinghNavnoor/Natural_language_processing_Youtube/README.md

 - GaussianNB

 ## Results:
 Count Vectorizer with the Multinomial NB is the best model.
+It was able to predict the categories with great accuracy.

 Training set result: 99 %
 Testing set result: 96 %